3cqs-coder/SymBot/docs/README.md

 To have SymBot run in the background it is recommended to use the Node.js process manager called **pm2**.
 Here's how to use it:

 1. Install **pm2** by typing: `npm install pm2 -g`
-2. Create a file called `ecosystem.config.js` and place the below configuration into it:
+2. Create a file called `ecosystem.config.js` in the same location where your SymBot files are located and place the below configuration into it:
 ```
 module.exports = {